honux77/midiraja/conductor/product.md

 ## Key Features
 - **Native Port Playback:** Direct communication with OS-level MIDI subsystems (CoreMIDI on macOS, WinMM on Windows, ALSA on Linux) via the modern FFM API (Project Panama), removing the need for legacy C wrappers.
-- **Advanced CLI Controls & UI:** Multiple UI modes (`--ui`) including a full-screen responsive Dashboard (TUI), a single-line status bar, and a non-interactive mode.
-The Dashboard features real-time VU meters, playlist tracking, and dynamic layout adaptation that automatically prioritizes content based on terminal size.
-Also supports adjusting playback parameters such as volume control (`--volume`), transposition (`--transpose`), tempo scaling, and channel muting.
+- **Advanced CLI Controls & UI:** Multiple UI modes (`--ui`) including an event-driven responsive Dashboard (TUI), a single-line status bar, and a non-interactive mode.
+The Dashboard features real-time VU meters with autonomous decay, playlist tracking, and an intelligent layout manager that prioritizes content based on terminal dimensions.
+Supports live adjustments: volume, transposition, tempo scaling, and channel muting.
 - **Smart & Interactive Port Selection:** Easily select MIDI ports by partial name matching, or use the interactive prompt when a port is not explicitly provided.

 ## Primary Design Goal